mlhartme/inline/README.md

 ### Contexts

 A Context is an object used by Commands that originates not from the command line.
+Typical example is an object for global configuration used by all commands.

 ## Example